rapidsai/raft/README.md

 These packages statically build RAFT's pre-compiled instantiations and so the C++ headers and pre-compiled shared library won't be readily available to use in your code.

-The [build](https://docs.rapids.ai/api/raft/nightly/build/) instructions contain more details on building RAFT from source and including it in downstream projects.
+The [build instructions](https://docs.rapids.ai/api/raft/nightly/build/) contain more details on building RAFT from source and including it in downstream projects.
 You can also find a more comprehensive version of the above CPM code snippet the [Building RAFT C++ and Python from source](https://docs.rapids.ai/api/raft/nightly/build/#building-c-and-python-from-source) section of the build instructions.

-You can find an [example RAFT](cpp/template/README.md) project template in the `cpp/template` directory, which demonstrates how to build a new application with RAFT or incorporate RAFT into an existing cmake project.
+You can find an example [RAFT project template](cpp/template/README.md) in the `cpp/template` directory, which demonstrates how to build a new application with RAFT or incorporate RAFT into an existing CMake project.

 ## Contributing